onurokyol/CoffeeShopETLReporting/README.md

 ## Tools

-- In the project, Google Cloud Composer, Apache Airflow, Python and BigQuer were used to operate the ETL process.
+- In the project, Google Cloud Composer, Apache Airflow, Python and BigQuery were used to operate the ETL process.
 - BigQuery was used for analysis.
 - Based on the summary data, a continuously trackable dashboard was created.
 PowerBI is used for this.